Our Curriculum

 30 Weeks:

-STORIES: Casey's Adventures follows the life of Casey, a 4th-Grade boy who overcomes social challenges like making friends, problem-solving with friends, and handling bullying.
+Our animated series called Casey's Adventures follows the life of Casey, a 4th-Grade boy who overcomes social challenges like making friends, finding confidence before social events, problem-solving with friends, and handling bullying.

-LESSONS: The weekly lesson breaks down each corresponding chapter and teaches the social emotional skills that Casey himself learns and practices.
-Casey provides an example of the topic by demonstrating its application in a real world situation.
-Each weekly lesson creates a structure to our 30-Week Curriculum, designed to layer learning while reinforcing basic interpersonal and group skills as students discuss Casey's experiences with one another.
+The weekly animated lesson breaks down each corresponding chapter and teaches the skills that Casey himself learns and practices!
+Casey provides an example of the topic by demonstrating how it applies to the real world.

-HOMEACTIVITIES: A worksheet-style activity is sent home with each student to reinforce what was learned in the lesson.
-These homeactivities encourage students to include family members in their journey of social emotional learning and share what Casey learned that week.
+A worksheet-style activity is sent home with each student to reinforce what was learned in the lesson.
+These home activities encourage students to include family members in their journey and share what Casey learned that week!